Chiral interactions of fermions and massive gauge fields in Kaluza-Klein models: Introduction and overview of results

 To this author's prejudice, however, the mechanism proposed in the present paper seems somewhat more natural.
 It does not introduce any new bosonic fields besides the higher-dimensional metric, in accordance with the original Kaluza-Klein philosophy.
 Chiral interactions follow from the properties of the standard Dirac operator in higher-dimensions, with no need for more complicated operators.
 It uses smooth, compact internal spaces and the ordinary version of Riemannian geometry.
 And, importantly, the fermionic interactions generated in this manner can be chiral only for gauge fields with non-zero mass, as observed in nature.

 Extended reviews of the Kaluza-Klein framework can be found in \cite{Bailin, Bou, CFD, CJBook, Duff, WessonOverduin, Witten81}.
 Some of the early original references are \cite{Kaluza, Klein, EB, Jordan, Thiry, DeWitt, Kerner, Cho}.
 This paper follows the notation and treatment given in \cite{Bap, Bap2} of massive gauge fields and Higgs-like scalars.
+A clear limitation is that the analysis is only classical, all throughout.
 More comments about the literature will be added below, as we give an overview of the main results in the paper.